igorvoltaic/nvim-basic-ide/README.md

 ## Optional installs

-### If you don't have support for copy/paste
+### If you don't have support for copy/paste on Ubuntu

-- On Ubuntu

 ```shell
 sudo apt install xsel # for X11